w3bdesign/todo-hooks/README.md

 - Firebase and Firestore
 - Clean up and refactor code
-- Bug testing and removal of console logs
+- Bug testing and more testing